Fiat 500L Insurance Rates

 Rates are averaged for all Fiat 500L models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on car insurance not only requires having a decent driving record, but also having good credit, eliminating unnecessary coverage, and maximizing policy discounts.
-Make time to compare rates every couple of years by requesting rates from direct companies like GEICO and Progressive, and also from local independent and exclusive agents.
+Finding cheaper rates on insurance for a Fiat 500L requires being a safe and courteous driver, maintaining good credit, being claim-free, and maximizing policy discounts.
+Take the time to compare rates at least once a year by requesting rates from direct insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.

 Rate Tables and Charts